henryhobhouse/CV/README.md

 I am a lesser known blend of [logic (<-oxymorinic right?->) creative] mixed with stratedgy.
 I love learning, I am obessive over the details.
 I enjoy problem solving.
 I have a habit of creating said problems through life challenges.
 Within Technology these include founding two ecommerce businesses.
 One sold to a FTSE 250 company.
 Outside of technology these include competing in IronMan triathalons and building my own house.

-I am currently a data analyst, project manager, problem solver, communicator, team player >> Product Manager.
-I became this through being a successful ecommerce entrepreneur, failed ecommerce entrepreneur, technolgy consultant.
+I am currently a project manager and junior full-stack developer using my skills in data analysis, problem solving, communication and being a team player.
+I became this through being a successful ecommerce entrepreneur, failed ecommerce entrepreneur, technolgy consultant and Makers Academy alumna.

-I studyied in the April '17 cohort of the venerable Makers Academy coding bootcamp.
-I now have the raw skill-set of a junior full stack developer and plan to persue building on this.

 #### Projects